In this tutorial, we will be studying about Thread Groups in JMeter along with its different properties and configurations.

 - Comments – This is basically an optional textbox, that should contain the description of the action performed by the Thread Group or any other metadata information.

-Configurations inside the "Action to be taken after a Sampler Error" block are used to configure the test for actions performed in case of any sampler error, because of no response from server or any assertion error-
+Configurations inside the “Action to be taken after a Sampler Error” block is used to configure the test for actions performed in case of any sampler error, because of no response from the server or any assertion error-

 - Continue – In case of sampler error the test should continue.

-- Start Next Thread Loop - The test continues with next thread execution.
+- Start Next Thread Loop – The test continues with the next thread execution.